-When children take part in the following activities online, the possibility and probability that they will see content that is not inappropriate increases:
+When children take part in the following activities online, the possibility and probability that they will see content that is inappropriate increases:

-- Joining social networks, messaging apps and services before reaching the minimum age - Playing games and using apps which are not age appropriate - Watching live streams which may show inappropriate content
+- Joining social networks before reaching the minimum age - Playing games and using apps which are not age appropriate - Watching live streams which may show inappropriate content

-- Use stories to introduce the topic to make it easier to spark a conversation with children such as Digiduck's Big Decision, The Internet is like a Puddle and #Goldilocks. - Agree together what is appropriate for them to do online so they feel part of the decision making process - Create a safe place for them to talk to you or a trusted adult if they run into issues online - Show them that not everything they see online is true and tell them to always try and check other sources.
-Remind them that just because something has been shared by someone that they trust doesn't mean that it is true! - Use parental controls to block access to adult and inappropriate sites
+- Use stories to introduce the topic to make it easier to spark a conversation with children such as Digiduck's Big Decision and The Internet is like a Puddle - Agree together what is appropriate for them to do online so they feel part of the decision making process - Create a safe place for them to talk to you or a trusted adult if they run into issues online - Show them that not everything they see online is true and tell them to always try and check other sources.
+Remind them that if something appears 'too good to be true' then it probably is! - Use parental controls to block access to adult and inappropriate sites

 All schools are required by law to use filtering tools to block access to inappropriate content.
 They should also teach children the basics about online safety such as the importance of keeping things private, where to go for support if something goes wrong online and how to recognise good and bad behaviour online.
-Most schools will want to work in partnership with parents and will provide support when things go wrong.